ked66/Medieval-European-Name-Reference-Tool-/README.md

 ### Reactive Table

-Table allows users to filter names and name variations by the following criteria:
+Reactive Data Table allows users to filter names and name variations by the following criteria:

 *  Name Type - show all names & variation, only CNF names, or only variations of a selected CNF
 *  Country of Use - option to show only names used in selected country/countries